mcabbott/AxisKeys.jl/README.md

 ```

 The function `wrapdims` does a bit more checking and fixing, but is not type-stable.
-It will adjust the length of key vectors if it can, and their indexing if needed to match the array.
+It will adjust the length of ranges of keys if it can,
+and will fix indexing offsets if needed to match the array.
-The order of wrappers produced is controlled by `AxisKeys.nameouter()=false`.
+The resulting order of wrappers is controlled by `AxisKeys.nameouter()=false`.

 ```julia
 wrapdims(rand(Int8, 10), alpha='a':'z')